popsim-consortium/stdpopsim/docs/tutorial.rst

 If you go this route, you need to do a few postprocessing steps to the tree sequence that ``stdpopsim`` usually does.
-Happily, these are made available through a single python function, :func:`engine.recap_and_rescale <.slim_engine._SLiMEngine.recap_and_rescale>`.
+Happily, these are made available through a single Python function, :func:`engine.recap_and_rescale <.slim_engine._SLiMEngine.recap_and_rescale>`.
-Back in python, we could do this by
+Back in Python, we could do this by

 .. code-block:: python

-   import stdpopsim, pyslim
+    import tskit

-   ts = pyslim.load("foo.trees")
+    ts = tskit.load("foo.trees")
-   ts = engine.recap_and_rescale(ts, model, contig, samples, slim_scaling_factor=10)
+    ts = engine.recap_and_rescale(ts, demography, contig, samples, slim_scaling_factor=10)
     ts.dump("foo_recap.trees")

 The final line saves the tree sequence, now ready for analysis, out again as ``foo_recap.trees``.